cloud-gov/pages-build-container/README.md

 # Docker Builder for federalist

-This is a Docker image that runs Jekyll to build a site.
+This is a Docker image that runs Jekyll to build a and uploads it to AWS S3.
 It's used to allow Jekyll sites to build with user-provided plugins in a safe space.

-The build script reads source files from S3, runs Jekyll, and uploads the generated `_site` files back to S3, then `POST`s the results to a URL.
+First, the container checks out the site from GitHub.
+Then it builds the site with Jekyll.
+Then it gzip compresses text files and sets cache control headers.
+Finally, it uploads the built site to S3 also creates redirect objects for directories, such as `/path` => `/path/`.

+Any errors or final status codes are `POST`ed to a URL.

 Configure the build process with following environment variables:

 - `AWS_ACCESS_KEY_ID` AWS access key
 - `AWS_SECRET_ACCESS_KEY` AWS secret key
-- `S3_PATH` S3 bucket prefix for build files (no leading slash, include trailing slash)
-- `FINISHED_URL` a URL that will receive a `POST` request with a JSON body including the `status` code and output `message` from the Jekyll process
+- `CALLBACK` a URL that will receive a `POST` request with a JSON body including the `status` code and output `message` from the Jekyll process
+- `BUCKET` S3 bucket to upload the built site
+- `BASEURL` `baseurl` value to build the site with, including a leading slash
+- `CACHE_CONTROL` Value to set for the Cache-Control header
+- `BRANCH` Branch to check out
+- `CONFIG` A yaml block of configuration to add to `_config.yml` before building
+- `REPOSITORY` Name of the re
+- `OWNER` Owner (GitHub user) of the repository
+- `PREFIX` Prefix for assets on S3
+- `GITHUB_TOKEN` GitHub oauth token for cloning the repository

-The AWS variables are unset in the Jekyll subprocess so Jekyll and its plugins do not have access to this information.
+The AWS and GitHub token variables are unset in the Jekyll subprocess so Jekyll and its plugins do not have access to this information.

 ### Public domain